-Thomas Edison State College is a member of the Virtual Academic Library Environment (VALE), a consortium of New Jersey college and university libraries and the New Jersey State Library.
-Enrolled students are provided access to several online databases and extensive scholarly resources through the College's membership in VALE.
-Students may access these databases through myEdison® by following the links under the "Education" tab within the "MyResources" block.
-Students in the College's online courses are expected to make use of VALE resources and other online resources.
+Thomas Edison State University is a member of the Virtual Academic Library Environment (VALE), a consortium of New Jersey college and university libraries and the New Jersey State Library.
+The consortium is dedicated to furthering excellence in learning and research through innovative and collaborative approaches to information resources and services.